Line number: Line numbers and GOTOs

 GOTO-style branching can lead to the development of spaghetti code.
-(See Considered harmful, Structured programming.)
 Even in some later versions of BASIC that still mandated line numbers, the use of line number-controlled GOTOs was phased out whenever possible in favor of cleaner constructs such as the for loop and while loop.

 Many modern languages (including C and C++) include a version of the GOTO statement; however, in these languages the target of a GOTO is specified by a line label instead of a line number.

 Line numbers and syntax errors

 If a programmer introduces a syntax error into a program, the compiler (or interpreter) will inform the programmer that the attempt to compile (or execute) failed at the given line number.
 This simplifies the job of finding the error immensely for the programmer.

 The use of line numbers to describe the location of errors remains standard in modern programming tools, even though line numbers are never required to be manually specified.
 It is a simple matter for a program to count the newlines in a source file and display an automatically generated line number as the location of the error.
 In IDEs such as Microsoft Visual Studio, Eclipse or Xcode, in which the compiler is usually integrated with the text editor, the programmer can even double-click on an error and be taken directly to the line containing that error.